 Our goal is simple: Keep Vintage Mopar engines in Vintage Mopars!

-Our rationale for that is simple as well: We have found that with some straightforward old-school hotrodding, there is no need swap in a V8, let alone a Chevy, into your rare & unique old Chrysler, Dodge, DeSoto, or Plymouth.
+The rationale for that is simple as well; in that we have found that with some straightforward old-school hotrodding, there is no need swap in a V8, let alone a Chevy, into your rare & unique old Chrysler, Dodge, DeSoto, or Plymouth.

 We have over 80-years of combined experience with building and tuning Mopar flatheads in our own cars; mildly hopped-up daily drivers, traditional hot rods, speedsters, and race cars.
 Granted, it's pretty exotic, but our little 212" 1928 Dodge flathead ( www.fastfourspecial.com ) produces about 240 RWHP, and has set twelve landspeed records at Bonneville and El Mirage.
 But believe it or not, that research is applicable to your '36 Plymouth coupe.
-We drive our F-head converted inline sixes daily, and we all also own and have built many more "hopped up" flathead sixes and eights over the years.
+We drive our inline six-Mopars daily, and we all also own and have built many more "hopped up" flathead sixes and eights over the years, including a '33 Dodge for the 2019 Peking to Paris Rally.

 Our five-step program is perfectly straight-forward: